-In most instances, you are going to have to consult a professional luthier or guitar technician, both of whom will either offer you guidance or will offer you some options as to how to repair the frets.
+In most instances, you are going to have to consult a professional luthier or guitar technician.
+They will either offer you guidance or some options as to how to repair the frets.

 Washing Your Hands

-Though everyone ought to use clean their guitar with guitar polish from time to time, there are some pretty simple methods by which you can negate just how much and how often you need to do a thorough clean of your instrument.
+Everyone ought to clean their guitar with guitar polish from time to time.
+However, there are some pretty simple methods by which you can negate just how much and how often you need to do a thorough clean of your instrument.

-Seeing as the whole world is on very thin ice owing to a pandemic that will not be named, I would hope that those reading this are at the very least sanitizing the usual number of times per day and at the usual points and before and after the usual activities, especially making sure to do so prior to and following entry into each and every social space.
+Seeing as the whole world is on very thin ice owing to a pandemic that will not be named, I would hope that those reading this are at the very least sanitizing the usual number of times per day.
+Especially before and after the usual activities, ensuring to do so prior to and following entry into each and every social space.